 Regarding policy, in 2014 there was discussion of opening the market but in 2017 Government announced backing for monopoly would remain and that the incumbent has a plan to connect one million premises to fibre.
-However, there are reports that the new Code of Posts and Electronic Communications includes an obligation for Algerie Telecom to unbundle (copper) local loops to be used by alternative operators.
+As a complementary measure the recent Code of Posts and Electronic Communications includes an obligation for Algerie Telecom to unbundle (copper?) local loops to be used by alternative operators.

 Bahrain In 2016 NTP4 (the fourth such plan to be issued under the National Telecom Plan - NTP) was issued and set out Government's strategic plan and general policy for the telecommunications sector of the Kingdom of Bahrain, covering the three-year period starting from 8 May 2016.
-The Government's policy as stated in NTP4 requires, amongst other things, a structural reform of the telecommunications sector in includes Bahrain that the functional separation of the incumbent telecommunications operator, Batelco, and the formation of a new legal entity, as well as the deployment of a National Broadband Network ("NBN").
-The new functionally and legally separated entity will be required to deploy the NBN and supply NBN based wholesale products and services to all licensed operators in a neutral manner.
+A core objective set by TRA in this direction is the development of optical- fiber based National Broadband Network (NBN) capable of delivering ultra-fast broadband to consumers and businesses across the Kingdom; a key development underpinning all of the policies established by NTP4.
+The Government's policy as stated in NTP4 requires, amongst other things, a structural reform of the telecommunications sector in Bahrain that includes the functional separation of the incumbent telecommunications operator, Batelco, and the formation of a new legal entity, as well as the deployment of a National Broadband Network ("NBN").
+The new functionally and legally separated entity will be required to deploy the NBN and supply NBN based wholesale products and services (including "bitstream fibre") to all licensed operators in a neutral manner.

 A significant step was taken in 2017 when the TRA ordered Batelco to (structurally?) separate its infrastructure division (in charge of fibre deployment) from Batelco's operations, in order to provide infrastructure open access.
-This process should be completed in 2018.
+This process should be completed in September 2018.